10 Tips for Starting Your Baby on SolidsLaura Lacey Massage

 Bananas and avocados are excellent baby "fast food."
 These do not need to be cooked.
 Simply mash and serve.
 They are also portable.

 Add herbs to baby food to introduce a variety of flavors.
 Basil, oregano and cinnamon are great herbs and spices for baby.
-Avoid sugar which your baby doesn't need and do not put salt in your baby's food.
+Avoid sugar that your baby doesn't need and do not put salt in your baby's food.
 Salt is very hard on the kidneys.

 Add a small amount of butter or olive oil to baby food.
 Butter and olive oil are "good" fats and are good for brain development.
 A small amount added to food also helps with nutrient absorption.